runlikeforrestgump/emacs/README.md

 TODO

 Since the minibuffer is just a buffer (with a small amount of screen space), you can use the usual basic Emacs keys for moving around (for example, <code>C-a</code> and <code>C-e</code>) and editing (for example, <code>C-k</code> and <code>C-/</code>) a line of text; however, you can't invoke anything that invokes the minibuffer (you can't use a minibuffer within another minibuffer).

+The minibuffer prompt string is read-only and cannot be changed.
+If you try to change it, then "Text is read-only" will briefly appear in the echo area.

 # Customisation